kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

 tags: ["Programming", "ML", "Supervised Learning", "AI"]
 ---

-Running on a recipe has produced terrible results.
-Ingredients include things like "Pin" and "Tweet," and many ingredients are duplicated.
-Directions include irrelevant text like "This site uses Akismet to reduce spam." and "Sign in."
-There are too many ingredients and too many directions (there are 10 ingredients for the recipe and 5 directions).
-Another problem is that ingredients are consistently broken across two lines ("2 tablespoons", "finely chopped parsley").
-The good news is that all the ingredients are in the ingredient array and all the directions are in the direction array, but there are many false positives.

-First, let's get our project to the expected state.
-Since we are going to make a bunch of small changes in this article, I have created tags for each part.
-Check out the tag if you want to follow along:
+In the [previous post](/posts/2025-06-14-experiments-in-supervised-learning-part-2) we built a simple model to extract recipe data from a web page.
+But when we ran it on an actual recipe, the results were pretty rough: it achieved just 65% accuracy, mislabeled social buttons like “Pin” and “Tweet” as ingredients, and frequently duplicated ingredient entries.
+Directions included irrelevant text like “This site uses Akismet to reduce spam.” and “Sign in.”
+Running the model on a basic crab cake recipe produced 62 ingredients (there were only 10) and 41 directions (instead of 5).
+Another recurring issue: ingredients were often split awkwardly across multiple lines—for example, “2 tablespoons” and “finely chopped parsley” appeared as separate items rather than one cohesive phrase.

+The only good news?
+All the correct ingredients and directions were present in their respective arrays.
+But the number of false positives made the output nearly unusable.

+In this article, we’re going to improve our model to the point where it’s nearly production-ready.
+To keep things organized, we’ll be making a series of small, incremental changes—each with its own Git tag.
+If you’d like to follow along step by step, check out the corresponding tag at each stage.
+First let's check out part-1:

 ```bash
 git checkout post-3-part-1